makehackvoid/makehackvoid.com/README.md

 We build the website automatically from plaintext [Markdown](https://en.wikipedia.org/wiki/Markdown) files.
 This means adding your content is quite simple, with two options for doing so:

-1. add your content directly via GitHub
+1. directly via GitHub’s web interface; or
-2. fork the project, add your content, and send us a pull-request
+2. by downloading the project for editing locally

+For more detail see the [howto for writing/adding content on the MHV blog](http://makehackvoid.com/blog/2014/03/15/writing-howto/).

-To hack on the website you’ll need [Ruby and Ruby Gems](http://jekyllrb.com/docs/installation/):
+To hack on the website you’ll need [Ruby and Ruby Gems](http://jekyllrb.com/docs/installation/).
+To fetch the necessary packages/dependencies use bundle, in the root of the project:

     bundle install

-You may need to install some dependancies too (if you don't already have them):
+You may need to install some dependencies too (if you don’t already have them):

     sudo gem install jekyll-assets
     sudo gem install sass